kahst/BirdCLEF-Baseline/README.md

 Most monophonic recordings from the BirdCLEF dataset are sampled at `44.1 kHz`, we use a low-pass and high-pass filter at `15 kHz` and `500 Hz`.
 Our signal chunks are of `1 s` length - you can use any other chunk length if you like.
 The `SPEC_OVERLAP` value defines the step width for extraction, consecutive spectrograms are overlapping by the defined amount.
 The `SPEC_MINLEN` value excludes all chunks shorter than `1 s` from the extraction.

-Our rule-based spectrogram analysis rejects samples which do not contain any bird sounds.
+Our rule-based spectrogram analysis rejects samples, which do not contain any bird sounds.
 It also estimates the signal-to-noise ratio based on some simple calculations.
 The rejection threshold is set through the `SPEC_SIGNAL_THRESHOLD` value and will be preserved in the filename of the saved spectrogram file.

 ### Training

-...
+If your dataset is sorted and all specs have been extracted, you can start training your own CNN.
+If you changed some of the paths, make sure to adjust the settings in the `config.py` accordingly.

+There are numerous settings that you can change to adjust the net itself and the training process.
+Most of them might have significant impact on the duration of the training process, memory consumption and result quality.

+All options are preceded by a comment explaining the impact of changes - if you still have questions or run into any trouble, please do not hesitate to contact us.

+To start the training, simply run the script `train.py`.
+This will automatically call the following procedures:

+- parsing the dataset for samples
+- building a neural net
+- compiling Thenao test and train functions
+- generating batches of samples (incl. augmentation)
+- training the net for some epochs
+- validating the net after each epoch
+- saving snapshots at certain points during training
+- saving best snapshopt after training has completed

+When finished (this might take a looooong time), you can find the best model in the `snapshot/` directory named after the run name specified in the `config.py`.

+<i><b>Note:</b> If you run out of GPU memory, you should consider lowering the batch size and/or input size of the net.</i>

 ### Testing